Khabat/tug/README.md

 # Product Management System (Assessment for TUG)

 ## Overview
-The Product Management System API provides is a tool for managing products and companies.
+The Product Management System API is a tool for managing products and companies.
 Each company can only have one associated product.
-I have designed this application for assessment purposes and have included additional key features, such as logging, exception handling.
+I have designed this application for assessment purposes and have included other key features, such as logging, exception handling.
 I have also implemented category and subcategory services partially.

 ## Features